jatacid/time-to-touch-grass/README.md

 # Time to Touch Grass

-A procedural, infinite spherical world where you can finally touch grass.
-Built with Three.js.
+A procedural, infinite spherical world where you can finally tell your friends that it's time to go touch grass.

 ## 🌿 Features
 - **Infinite Spherical World**: Walk around a small planet populated with procedural grass, trees, and clouds.